MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_L12_Azure_Deployments_Using_Resource_Manager_Templates.md

 In this task, you will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.

 1. In the Azure portal, open the **Bash** shell session within the **Cloud Shell** pane.

-1. Delete all resource groups you created throughout the labs of this module by running the following command (replace the resource gruop name with what you chose):
+2. Delete all resource groups you created throughout the labs of this module by running the following command (replace the resource group name with what you chose):

    ```bash
    az group list --query "[?starts_with(name,'AZ400-EWebShop-NAME')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'